 In class, children use writing mats to help them improve their writing.
 There are 3 types of writing mats used: ‘working towards’, ‘working at the expected standard’ and ‘working at greater depth’.

 Spellings are set every week for the children to learn.
-They are stuck into their homework diaries and they are expected to practise at home.
+They are stuck into their homework diaries and they are expected to practise at home as part of their homework.
 Each child is assessed at the beginning of the year to see what spelling level they should be on.
 Weekly spellings follow a spelling pattern and children are taught different spelling rules as part of the English lesson.